deepspsd/Blood-Bank-Management-/README.md

 # Blood-Bank-Management-
 This is a menu-driven, command-line Blood Bank Management System designed .
 It allows both Admin and User interactions, offering key functionalities for managing donors, processing blood requests, and maintaining inventory.

+NOTE: """"THIS IS ONLY BACKEND PART OF THE PROGRAMMING DONE IN PYTHON AND SQL ONLY.
+IT CAN BE CONSIDERED AS A MINI- PROJECT.
+THE WEBSITE WILL NOT BE DONE"""""
 👤 Roles & Access
 Admin (Login Required)